-25. MINIMUM CAR WEIGHT AND WEIGHING
+25. MINIMUM CAR WEIGHT AND TECHNICAL INSPECTION

-- 25.1 The minimum weight of the car must not be less than 560.2 kg or 1235 lb with all car safety equipment. - The minimum weight of the car plus driver with all required safety equipment at any time during competition shall be 644.1 kg or 1420 lb. - 25.3 During each practice, qualifying and race session cars will be weighed as follows: - a) The SCCA Pro Racing official scales will be located at the scrutineering area at the SCCA Pro Racing trailer next to Parc Fermé. - b) Cars will be selected at random to undergo the weighing procedure.
-The Technical Delegate, or designee, will inform the driver that his car has been selected for weighing. - c) Having been signaled that his car has been selected for weighing, the driver will proceed directly to the weighing area and stop his engine. - d) The car will then be weighed and the result given to the driver. - e) If the car is unable to reach the weighing area under its own power, it will be placed under the exclusive control of the marshals who will take the car to be weighed. - f) A car or driver shall not leave the weighing area without the consent of the Technical Delegate or his designee. - g) If a car stops on the circuit and the driver leaves the car, he must contact the scrutineers immediately on his return in order for his weight to be established. - 25.4 If a driver wishes to leave his car before it is weighed he must ask the Technical Delegate to weigh him in order that this weight may be added to that of the car.
-The Technical Delegate will then tell the driver his weight and, once the driver leaves parc fermé, this will be deemed implicit acceptance of the figure.
+- 25.1 The minimum weight of the car must not be less than 560.2 kg or 1235 lb with all car safety equipment. - 25.2 The minimum weight of the car plus driver with all required safety equipment at any time during competition shall be 644.1 kg or 1420 lb. - 25.3 During each qualifying and race session cars will be weighed as follows: - a) The official scales will be located at the scrutineering area at the Championship trailer next to Parc Fermé. - b) The top three cars, as well as random cars, will be selected to undergo the weighing procedure.
+The Technical Delegate, or his designee, will inform the team and/or driver that his car has been selected for weighing. - c) Having been signaled that his car has been selected for weighing, the driver will proceed directly to the weighing area and stop his engine. - d) Once a driver gets his Official Weight recorded in his driver's gear for the Event, he need not report to scrutineering again, unless requested to do so by the Technical Delegate, or his designee. - e) The car will then be weighed and the result given to the team and/or driver. - f) If the car is unable to reach the weighing area under its own power, it will be placed under the exclusive control of the marshals who will take the car to be weighed. - g) A car or driver shall not leave the weighing area without the consent of the Technical Delegate or his designee. - h) If a car stops on the circuit and the driver leaves the car, he must contact the scrutineers immediately on his return in order for his weight to be established, unless he has already had his Official Weight recorded. - 25.4 When a driver gets his Official Weight recorded, the Technical Delegate, or his designee, will tell the driver his weight and, once the driver leaves the scrutineering area, this will be deemed implicit acceptance of the figure. - 25.5 The relevant car may be disqualified should its weight be less than that specified in Article 25.1 or 25.2 of the Sporting Regulations when weighed under Article 25.3 or 25.4 above, except where the deficiency in weight results from the accidental loss of a component of the car. - 25.6 Once a car is directed to parc fermé, nothing may be added to, or removed from, the car except for the driver, his equipment, and any approved auxiliary cooling devices, unless directed to do so by the Technical Delegate, or his designee. - 25.7 Only Officials and team members of the car currently being weighed may enter the weighing area.

-- 25.5 The relevant car may be disqualified should its weight be less than that specified in Article 25.1 or 25.2 of the Sporting Regulations when weighed under Article 25.3 or 25.4 above, except where the deficiency in weight results from the accidental loss of a component of the car. - No solid, liquid, gas or other substance or matter of whatsoever nature may be added to, placed on, or removed from a car after it has been selected for weighing or has finished the post-race scrutineering or during the weighing procedure.
-(Except by a scrutineer when acting in his official capacity). - 25.7 Only scrutineers and officials may enter the weighing area.
-No intervention of any kind is allowed there unless authorized by such officials. - In the event of any breach of these provisions for the weighing of cars the Stewards may drop the driver such number of grid positions as they consider appropriate or exclude him from the race.
+25.8 In the event of any breach of these provisions for the weighing and technical inspection of cars, the Stewards may penalize the driver as they consider appropriate.